 After spending one hour with the mountain gorillas, you’ll have to walk back to the starting point.
 It took us 1 hour and 45 minutes to get back.
 At the end you’ll have a small ceremony and will be rewarded with a Mountain Gorilla Trekking certificate.
 It’s absolutely amazing to encounter these wild and gentle primates; an unforgettable experience, which more than repays the effort needed to trek through the forest.

-This blog is created by professional travel photographer Kim Paffen, she traveled to Uganda in November 2018.
+This blog is created by professional travel photographer Kim Paffen, a member of the Traveltomtom team.

 Other places to visit in Uganda